-The Hunger Project first started working with the Enemor community in 2009.
+The Hunger Project first started working with the Ethiopian community of Enemor in 2009.
 At that time the community faced huge challenges.
 There was no infrastructure: no hospitals, schools or running water.
 The community lived in chronic hunger and poverty.
+Now, thanks to your support, hunger has ended for thousands of people in Enemor

 “THE RIVER WATER WAS BARELY SUITABLE FOR DRINKING BECAUSE IT WAS SO DIRTY.” – Sehari